jwos1233/crypto-volume-dashboard/README.md

 # Crypto Volume Analysis Dashboard

-A Streamlit dashboard that provides Flow Analysis using data from CoinGecko.
+A Streamlit dashboard that analysis flows in Crypto.

 ## Features